huggingface/blog/infini-attention.md

 The Department of Physics and Astronomy offers a program leading to the Master of Science degree in physics.
 The program is designed to provide students with a broad background in
 ```

-Based on these results, it suggests that the model does use compressed memory, so we decided to scale up our experiments by continually pretraining a Llama 3 8B.
+Based on these results, the model appear to in fact use the compressed memory.
+We decided to scale up our experiments by continually pretraining a Llama 3 8B.
 Unfortunately, the model failed to pass the needle evaluation when the needle was placed in an earlier segment.

-This led us to inspect the balance factors across all layers, and based on Figure 3a, and Figure 3b, we found that 95% of the weights are centered around 0.5.
+We decided to inspect the balance factors (factor balancing the amont of compressed and not-compressed memory) across all layers.
+Based on Figure 3a and Figure 3b, we found that about 95% of the weights are centered around 0.5.
 Recall that for a weight to converge to an ideal range, it depends on two general factors: the step size and the magnitude of the gradients.
-However, since Adam normalizes the gradients to a magnitude of 1, the question now is: are we setting up the training to allow it to converge?
+However, Adam normalizes the gradients to a magnitude of 1 so the question became: are the training hyper-parameters the right ones to allow the finetuning to converge?

 ![Figure 3a: global weight's heatmap](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/185_infini_attention/exp55_llama3_8b_global_weights_heatmap.png)

 ![Figure 3b: global weight's heatmap](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/185_infini_attention/exp55_llama3_8b_global_weights_heatmap.png)

-## Section 4: Convergable?
+## Section 4: Studying convergence?

-So we simulated how the amount of weight would change during training given gradients are in a good range (L2 norm is 0.01), and found that, given the config of the last 8B LLaMA3 fine-tuning experiment, the total of absolute changes in the weight would be 0.03.
+We decided to simulate how much balance weights would change during training given gradients are in a good range (L2 norm is 0.01), and found that, given the config of the last 8B LLaMA3 fine-tuning experiment, the total of absolute changes in the weight would be 0.03.
 Since we initialize balance factors at 0 (it doesn’t matter in this case), the weights at the end would be in the range [0 - 0.03, 0 + 0.03] = [-0.03, 0.03].

-An educated guess for ininfi attention to work well is its global weights spread out in the range 0 and 1 as in the paper.
+An educated guess for infinity attention to work well is when global weights spread out in the range 0 and 1 as in the paper.
 Given the weight above, sigmoid([-0.03, 0.03]) = tensor([0.4992, 0.5008]) (this fits with our previous experiment results that the balance factor is ~0.5).
-The next step is to use a higher learning rate for balance factors (and all other parameters use Llama 3 8B's learning rate), and a total number of training steps that allow the balance factors to change by at least 4, so that we allow global weights to reach the ideal weights if gradient descent wants (sigmoid(-4) ≈ 0, sigmoid(4) ≈ 1).
+We decided as next step to use a higher learning rate for balance factors (and all other parameters use Llama 3 8B's learning rate), and a larger number of training steps to allow the balance factors to change by at least 4, so that we allow global weights to reach the ideal weights if gradient descent wants (sigmoid(-4) ≈ 0, sigmoid(4) ≈ 1).

 ![Figure 4a: generation](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/185_infini_attention/total_abs_change_in_adam.png)

-And also note that since the gradients don't always go in the same direction, cancellations occur.
-This means you should aim for a learning rate and training steps that are significantly larger than the total absolute changes.
+We also note that since the gradients don't always go in the same direction, cancellations occur.
+This means we should aim for a learning rate and training steps that are significantly larger than the total absolute changes.
 Recall that the learning rate for Llama 3 8B is 3.0x10^-4, which means if we use this as a global learning rate, the gating cannot converge by any means.

-> Conclusion: with a global learning rate of  3.0x10^-4, and a gating learning rate of 0.01, this allows the gating function to converge.
+> Conclusion: we decided to go with a global learning rate of  3.0x10^-4 and a gating learning rate of 0.01 which should allows the gating function to converge.

-Now the balance factors in Infini-attention are trainable, but 200m llama's loss went NaN after 20B tokens (we tried learning rates from 0.001 to 1.0e-6).
-So, we ran some generation at the 20B tokens checkpoint (10k training steps), as you can see in the Figure 4a, now it can continue the exact content and recall identities (if knock out the memory, it generated trash).
-But it isn't able to recall the needle in the 1st segment (it does so reliably within the segment).
+With these hyper-parameters the balance factors in Infini-attention are trainable, but we observed that the 200M llama's loss went NaN after 20B tokens (we tried learning rates from 0.001 to 1.0e-6).
+We investigated a few generation at the 20B tokens checkpoint (10k training steps) which you can see in the Figure 4a.
+The model now continue the exact content and recall identities (if knock out the memory, it generated trash).

 ![Figure 4b: generation](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/185_infini_attention/exp_51_generation.png)

 ![Figure 4c: global weights across training steps](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/185_infini_attention/exp_51_global_weights_across_training_steps.png)

-But needle evaluation fails completely when the needle is placed in the 1st segment (100% success when placed in the 2nd segment, out of 2 segments total).
-And based on Figure 4b, after 5,000 steps, the balance factors stopped changing.
-While we made some progress, we weren't out of the woods yet.
-The balance factors were still not behaving as we hoped, so we had to dig deeper and make some more adjustments.
+But it is still not able to recall the needle from one segment to the other (it does so reliably within the segment).
+Needle evaluation fails completely when the needle is placed in the 1st segment (100% success when placed in the 2nd segment, out of 2 segments total).
+As showed in Figure 4b, we also observed that the balance factors stopped changing after 5,000 steps.
+While we made some progress, we weren't such not yet out of the woods.
+The balance factors were still not behaving as we hoped.
+We decided to dig deeper and make more adjustments.

 ## Section 5: No weight decay on balance factors

-So we inspected the balance factor once again and saw some progress: approximately 95% of the heads now show a global weight ranging from 0.4 to 0.5, and none of the heads have a global weight greater than 0.6, but the weights still aren't in the ideal range.
-Another reason could be weight decay, which encourages a small L2 norm of balance factors, leading sigmoid values close to zero to center around 0.5.
+Inspecting in details the balance factor once again, we saw some progress: approximately 95% of the heads now show a global weight ranging from 0.4 to 0.5, and none of the heads have a global weight greater than 0.6.
+But the weights still aren't in the ideal range.

+We thought of another potential reason: weight decay, which encourages a small L2 norm of balance factors, leading sigmoid values to converge close to zero and factor to center around 0.5.

-Another reason could be that we used too small a rollout.
-In the 200m experiment, we only used 4 rollouts *, and in the 8b experiment, we only used 2 rollouts (8192**2).
-It makes sense that using a larger rollout would pressure the model to learn how to compress and use the memory well.
+Yet another potential reason could be that we used too small a rollout.
+In the 200m experiment, we only used 4 rollouts, and in the 8b experiment, we only used 2 rollouts (8192**2).
+Using a larger rollout should incentives the model to compress and use the memory well.
 So we decided to increase the number of rollouts to 16 and use no weight decay.
-So we decided to scale down the context length to 1024 context length, with 16 rollouts, so the segment length is 64.
+We scaled down the context length to 1024 context length, with 16 rollouts, getting segment lengths of 64.

 ![Figure 5a: global weights's heatmap](https://huggingface.co/datasets/huggingface/documentation-images/resolve/main/blog/185_infini_attention/exp57_global_weights_heatmap.png)